Now that you’ve learned about options that may be available for your situation, it’s time to take action.

 Your mortgage company is typically your first source for help and information.
 Contact them and ask about the options that are available for your specific situation.
 Be sure to ask for the name and/or employee number of the mortgage specialist who is helping you and be sure to give them your up-to-date contact information.
 Use the attached Contact Log to keep track of your conversations and follow-up items.

-- Contact a Fannie Mae Mortgage Help Center
+- Contact a Fannie Mae Mortgage Help Network partner

-If you've contacted your mortgage company and have not received help or if you need additional support, a Fannie Mae Mortgage Help Center can assist you.
-The Centers are exclusively available to homeowners who have a Fannie Mae loan.
+If you've contacted your mortgage company and have not received help or if you need additional support, a Fannie Mae Mortgage Help Network partner can assist you.
+The Network is exclusively available to homeowners who have a Fannie Mae loan.

-Click here to make an appointment with Fannie Mae Mortgage Help Center.
+Click here to make an appointment with the Fannie Mae Mortgage Help Network.

 - Contact a Housing Counselor